 I have found that most of my savory recipes begin with sauteed onions.
 Chopping & cooking them takes a fair chunk of time.
 I figured if I had them ready in advance, I could shave a good 10-12 minutes off of each recipe.
 So, here’s how I do it: (this trick also works for peppers!)

-As many sweet onions as you like.
+- Use as many sweet onions as you like.
 I usually make 6-8 at a time.

-In a heavy-bottomed pot, add 3-4 tablespoons of olive oil.
+- In a heavy-bottomed pot, add 3-4 tablespoons of olive oil.
 Dice up 6 sweet onions (I prefer Vidalia when they’re in season) and sautee on medium heat until translucent.
 Remove from heat and allow to cool.

-When cool, portion onions into ice cube trays and cover with plastic wrap.
+- When cool, portion onions into ice cube trays and cover with plastic wrap.
 Place in freezer until hardened.
 Pop out into a zip top bag and store until ready to use.

-When ready to use onions, place in a microwave safe dish and zap on high for about one minute.
+- When ready to use onions, place in a microwave safe dish and zap on high for about one minute.
 Voila!
 Instant onions.
 And no, they won’t make your freezer or ice cube trays stinky.